-Here you will also find Library Search.
+Here you will also find a touchscreen linked to Library Search.
 Library Search is our digital catalogue which holds a record of the resources available across all of Newcastle University's Libraries.
-Essentially, it's an advanced search engine that will provide the location and access details for any of our 1.4 million items of physical or digital stock.
+Essentially, it's an advanced search engine that will provide the location and access details for any of our 0.8 million books, 0.7 million e-books, or 54,000 e-journals.

 So, Library Search will identify books, journals and law reports we have access to and will tell you where to find them, both in the Law Library and via our online services.
-You can also access Library Search via the Library website and the University App.
+You can use the touch screen PC, or log in to one of the desktop PCs.
+You can also access Library Search using your own device via the Library website and the University App.

 While we're here, why not give Library Search a go?